disneystreaming/pg2k4j/README.md

 Tests run: 13, Failures: 0, Errors: 0, Skipped: 0
 ```

-Submit a pr with a description detailing what this code does, and what bug or feature it addresses.
+1. Submit a pr with a description detailing what this code does, and what bug or feature it addresses.
 Any methods
 containing substantial logic should include javadocs.

+2. Contributors are required to fill out a CLA in order for us to be allowed to accept contributions.
+See [CLA-Individual](CLA-Individual.md) or [CLA-Corporate](CLA-Corporate.md) for details.